AlieyaZawanie/Coffee-Shop/README.md

 # JAVA COFFEE SHOP

-My team and I create this coffee shop code for our final project for Object Oriented Programming during our fourth semester.
+My team and I create this coffee shop system for our final project for Object Oriented Programming during our fourth semester.